tournament-js/tournament/doc/implementors.md

 ### _verify
-Whenever a tournament gets asked to `.score()` a match, this gets called after some basic properties of value sanity is checked by the Base class.
+Whenever a tournament gets asked to `.score()` a match, this gets called after some basic properties of value sanity is checked by the Tournament class.
-If you implement this, verify only extra restrictions that you would like to put on scoring that is not already checked for by `Base.prototype.unscorable`.
+If you implement this, verify only extra restrictions that you would like to put on scoring that is not already checked for by `Tournament.prototype.unscorable`.

 ```js
 SomeTournament.prototype._verify = function (match, score) {